-For a romantic dinner for two, book a table at tiny Dubh Prais under the Royal Mile and enjoy the likes of Aberdeen Angus beef, butterscotch terrine and a traditional Atholl Brose dessert (homemade ice cream with Drambuie and toasted oats) are all on the menu.
+If two’s all the company you want for dinner, drop by diminutive Dubh Prais under the Royal Mile and enjoy the likes of Aberdeen Angus beef, butterscotch terrine, and a traditional Atholl Brose dessert (homemade ice cream with Drambuie and toasted oats).

 Where to shop in Edinburgh

 Time for a spot of ye olde retail therapy in historic Grassmarket — the liveliest street in the medieval Old Town.

 A market is held here every Saturday from 10am.
 Shop for farm fresh produce and artisanal wares, and enjoy the street food, live music and magic shows.